STEVE INSKEEP, Host:

 JULIE MCCARTHY: Outside the gate of the district jail here in Sheikhupura, a Sunday passes quietly.
 Inside sits Aasia Noreen Bibi, convicted of blaspheming the Prophet Mohammad and sentenced to die for the crime.
 A quarrel in a field among female farmhands escalated to charges of blasphemy.
 The case of Aasia, a Christian and a mother imprisoned here for the past 18 months, has sparked attention abroad and a fury at home.

-Under the law, defiling the Quran merits imprisonment for life.
+MCCARTHY: Under the law, defiling the Quran merits imprisonment for life.
 Defaming the sacred name of Muhammad merits death, a penalty introduced in the 1980's under Dictator General Zia Al Haq to prop up his rule using Islam, say critics.

 CROWD: (Chanting in foreign language)

-The Talibans message was loud and clear: it was a direct threat.
+MCCARTHY: The Taliban's message was loud and clear: it was a direct threat.
 And as a result of that threat the family is now on the run.
 The family recently fled from this Christian colony of Gloria in the city of Sheikhupura 90 minutes outside Lahore.
 Community leaders help us find family members, knocking on doors and comparing notes over cell phones.